octplane/octplane.github.io/hugo/content/compos/_index.md

 ## Software

 I'm not a real fan of DAWs so far, but I've been working a bit with [Reaper](https://www.reaper.fm/), [Renoise](https://www.renoise.com/) and the amazing [Stepic VST Plugin](https://devicemeister.com/).
 Stepic itself almost justify using a computer.

+## Tools and thinks

+- I use [MidiPipe](https://midipipe.macupdate.com/) or Renoise to pass my midi through the computer using usb-c but maybe I'll buy the [RK006](https://retrokits.com/shop/rk006/) soon.

 ## Listen